CumulusNetworks/docs/content/cumulus-netq-411/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ## netq show opta-health

 Displays the status of the various applications and services running on the NetQ On-premises Appliance or the virtual machine.
-For the NetQ Cloud Appliance or VM, this command displays a simple statement indicating overall health.
+For the NetQ cloud Appliance or VM, this command displays a simple statement indicating overall health.

 Note that when running this command as part of an installation, it takes between 5 and 10 minutes for the applications and services to become fully operational.